iplayfast/taco/README.md

 - `/help` - Show available commands
 - `/model [name]` - Show or switch the current model
 - `/clear` - Clear the chat history
-- `/tools` - List available tools
+- `/tools` - List available tool names
+- `/tool <name>` - Show detailed information about a specific tool
 - `/context` - Show active context
 - `/exit` or `/quit` - Exit the chat session

 ## Configuration

 TACO's configuration is stored in `~/.config/taco/config.json`.
-You can edit it directly or use the `python main.py config` commands.
+You can edit it directly or use the `taco config` commands.

 ## Contributing